Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices: Experimental Setup and Methodology

 \textbf{Testing Devices.} Table \ref{tab:params} shows the devices used in our measurement. \revision{There are $7$ mobile devices from four SoC vendors: Snapdragon, MediaTek, Hisilicon and Apple.} All CPUs feature eight Arm Cortex cores but differ in implementation details such as big.LITTLE configurations and cache sizes.
 It is noteworthy that for \revision{non-iOS devices}, Snapdragon 8 Gen3 and Dimensity 9300 represent the most advanced SoCs available on mobile devices.
 We also test devices ranging from high-tier to mid-tier to capture a broad spectrum of hardware heterogeneity. \revision{Specifically, the top-tier devices represent the current upper bound for on-device LLM inference; high-tier devices capture the gains from recent hardware improvements, and mid-tier devices test the feasibility of running high-accuracy models on mainstream phones.} In terms of GPU, the vast majority of mobile GPUs are from Adreno (Qualcomm), Mali (Arm).
 Thus, we designate Snapdragon SoCs as representatives of Adreno GPUs and the rest as representatives of Mali GPUs. \revision{For iOS device, the iPad selected is equipped with a laptop-level SoC.
 Because iOS imposes strict per-app memory limits, lower-tier Apple devices cannot feasibly host our target LLM, so we only include a top-tier device.}

-\textbf{Testing Model.} We select Llama-2 $7$B as a representative model for mobile-compatible LLMs.
-Although most mobile devices have RAM capacities ranging from $8$GB to $16$GB, the minimum effective available memory is around $4$GB due to the substantial portion occupied by the operating system.
-Consequently, we determine that the $7$B model size is the upper limit that most mobile hardware can support.
-Additionally, we employ the $4$-bit quantization scheme, which is widely used and provides an optimal balance between model size and accuracy.
+\textbf{Testing Model.} We evaluate six representative LLMs from the Llama, Qwen, and Gemma families, with parameter sizes ranging from $1$B to $7$B (Table \ref{table:model_specifications}).
+This selection represents a range of mobile application scenarios, from lightweight models for tasks like message summarization to larger models designed for autonomous agents.
+Since most mobile devices come with $8$GB to $16$GB of RAM, with at least $4$GB available after accounting for the operating system, $7$B-model is the upper limit for hardware compatibility.
+By default, we employ Llama$2$-$7$B with $4$-bit quantization as the evalutaion model.

 \textbf{Frameworks and Engines.} In this paper, we would like to reveal the performance of LLM on a variety of different accelerators.
 To achieve this, we select two representative frameworks: llama.cpp for CPU deployments, and MLC LLM for \revision{general} GPU deployments, to assess the inference capabilities of general accelerators.
 Additionally, llama.cpp supports GPU for specific SoCs, such as certain Snapdragon SoCs and Apple SoCs.
-For novel AI accelerators (e.g., NPU), \revision{due to the lack of available frameworks,} rather than conducting our own device deployments, we refer to existing studies for results of mllm~\cite{xu2025fast} and PowerInfer-$2$~\cite{xue2024powerinfer}, which are only available for Qualcomm NPUs.
-These references will be discussed in subsequent sections.

 \begin{itemize}[leftmargin=*]